A team attempts to achieve its tactical objectives through the use of space.

 Defensive dynamics are tactical dynamics that underlie how space can be used by a team in the defensive phases.

 The main defensive dynamics are:

-A player's playing position is his initial reference point for positioning himself relative to his teammates in both the attacking phases and the defensive phases.
+A player's playing position is his initial reference point for positioning himself relative to his teammates.

 The main playing positions that can be used by a team are: